PumpMyKins/LuckSecure/README.md

 # LuckSecure
-*This is a velocity and paper plugin.
+*This is a Velocity and Paper plugin.
 Depends on [LuckPerms](https://github.com/LuckPerms/LuckPerms)*

 *LuckSecure V1 for bungeecord [here](https://github.com/PumpMyKins/LuckSecure/tree/v1)*